Show All Answers

-One-on-one staff assistance to navigate the WRC programs and services is currently available, during normal business hours in-person (starting June 7), via phone, email or on a virtual platform.
+One-on-one staff assistance to navigate the WRC programs and services is currently available, during normal business hours in-person, via phone, email or on a virtual platform.
 This includes an assessment of your career related needs to make recommendations, referrals, and next steps to support your employment goals.

-The WRC offers a variety of accommodations and assistive technology, as well as, Handicap/Van accessible parking and a handicap ramp leading to the automatic door entrance.
+The WRC offers a variety of accommodations and assistive technology, as well as, Handicap/Van accessible parking and a handicap ramps leading to our entrance.
 To learn more, please visit our Accessibility/Equal Opportunity page for additional information.

 To request a reasonable accommodation for any type of disability in order to participate in WRC services, please contact the center at 703-777-0150.
-Three business days advance notice is requested.
+Three business days' notice is requested.

 Staff from the Department of Aging and Rehabilitative Services, as well as, the Ticket to Work Program provides services for the WRC, currently being offered via phone, email or on a virtual platform.
 See the WRC Calendar of Events or contact the WRC for schedule and contact information.

 All services at the WRC are provided at no cost to job seekers or businesses.

 Career development and skills workshops are currently offered at no cost each month, either in-person at the WRC or via a virtual platform.
 Registration is required.
 Visit our workshop registration page at www.loudoun.gov/wrcworkshops to learn more.